-- ► Talk to your parents about getting involved. - Pick 1 or 2 meals each week that you will help cook. - Practice the healthy cooking tips. - Look for recipes that you like to cook and eat.
-Make these your specialties.
+- Talk to your child about getting involved. - Go over the healthy cooking tips. - Pick 1 or 2 meals each week that you will cook together. - ► Help your child find some recipes that he likes to cook and eat.
+These can become his specialties.